 Oh no. Fall is just around the corner.
 Where did the year go?
 That thought just popped into your head when you realize that it's only a few months until Winter.
 With Fall peaking its head around the corner, it is vital that you get your home in shape, especially when Winter will be here in a blink of an eye.

 If you're panicking right now because you think you won't get any home improvement repairs done in time, don't worry.
 You can still do a few things to ensure that your home will be able to battle the upcoming seasons.
-Here are four tasks to ensure that your home is Fall ready.
+Here are four tasks that every man needs to do each fall to ensure that your home is ready for winter.

 Make Sure Your Home is Properly Insulated